War widens as Israeli and US planes pound Iran and Tehran and its proxies hit back

 Iran targeted the lifeblood of the area’s economy.

-With world markets already rattled by the fighting and oil prices soaring, QatarEnergy said it would stop its production of liquefied natural gas, taking one of the world’s top suppliers off the market.
+With world markets already rattled by the fighting, QatarEnergy said it would stop its production of liquefied natural gas, taking one of the world’s top suppliers off the market.
 It offered no timeline for restoring its production.
+European natural gas prices surged by 40% in response.

 Meanwhile, Saudi Arabia’s Ras Tanura oil refinery came under attack from drones, with defenses downing the incoming aircraft, a military spokesman told the state-run Saudi Press Agency.
 The refinery has a capacity of over half a million barrels of crude oil a day.